 How To Store

-To Store: Place your butter in an airtight container or use plastic wrap/wax paper to form it into a log.
+To Store: Place your garlic butter recipe in an airtight container or use plastic wrap/wax paper to form it into a log.
 It should keep in the fridge for around 1-2 weeks.

-To Freeze: This recipe is also freezer friendly, store butter frozen for up to 4-6 months.
+To Freeze: This garlic butter recipe is also freezer friendly, store butter frozen for up to 4-6 months.
 Place it in the refrigerator or on the countertop to soften before use.

 More Garlic Butter Recipes